SatinWukerORIG/Xss-Simulator/README.md

 # Xss-Simulator
-It is a very simple XSS simulator based on flask, python.
-(I just made this for fun LOL)
+It is a very simple XSS simulator based on Flask, Python.

+# Requirements
+- markdown
+- flask

+# How to Run